-What is asset tagging?
+What is Asset Tagging?

-Asset tagging is the process of applying a label to an asset that serves as its identifier and which can then be scanned to get essential information about that item, including its description, location, usage history, serial numbers, performance metrics, and other custom info.
+Asset tagging is the process of applying a label to an asset that serves as its identifier and can then be scanned to get essential information about that item, including its description, location, usage history, serial numbers, performance metrics, and other custom info.

 Asset tagging is most important for items that are used in multiple locations and departments, allowing their location and chain of use to be tracked.
-However, there are also other uses for asset tagging— for example, it’s a quick way to indicate that a given item is in need of maintenance, updating, or other service.
+However, there are also other uses for asset tagging— for example, it’s a quick way to indicate that a given item is in need of maintenance, updating, or other services.

-Why is asset tagging important for IT departments?
+Why is Asset Tagging Important for IT Departments?

 To fully understand why asset tagging matters for your IT department and business as a whole, think of it as more than just a way to determine where a specific item should be located— though that’s important, too.

 Asset tagging is also vital when it comes to warranty issues.
-When assets are properly tagged and associated with relevant warranty information, it’s simple to see when an issue is covered by a warranty and take the necessary next steps.
+When assets are correctly tagged and associated with relevant warranty information, it’s simple to see when an issue is covered by a warranty and take the necessary next steps.

-Which IT assets should be tagged?
+Which IT Assets Should be Tagged?